 Forms and procedures for applying for a business bank loan

 The TRIBES program at Thoreau was implemented to create a positive, safe climate in which the students can learn appropriate life skills and the basics of group interaction.
 It consists of daily TRIBES activities, which are based on the community agreements of mutual respect, attentive listening, no puts-downs, and the right to pass.
-Students are scheduled into multi-age groups consisting of approximately thirteen students and one adult TRIBES leader that meet for 20 minutes at the beginning of the day and for 10 minutes at the end of the day for Agenda Reflection.
+Students are scheduled into multi-age groups consisting of approximately thirteen students and one adult TRIBES leader that meet for 20 minutes at the beginning of the day.
 TRIBES is an excellent way to build community throughout the school!

 TRIBES has become one of the most successful components of Thoreau.
 This program has effectively bonded a myriad of personalities from every part of our city.
 It has, without a doubt, provided our students with a tool for growth and personal development.